Home › Forum › SOFA › Using SOFA › Best way to detect and quantify interpenetration

 Hugo

-thanks for the follow-up! 🙂
+thanks for the follow-up! 🙂Yes and no.

 I would like tho get a measure of how much overlap is between two volumetric meshes.